-I get asked every once in a while to speak to graduating seniors at Graduation ceremonies in churches.
-I really, really enjoy the chance to do so, as it’s such a time of great potential for graduating seniors.
-But like all big events, it’s almost impossible for graduates to realize the importance of the moment while they are in it.
-We didn’t.
+When I speak to graduating seniors at Graduation ceremonies in churches, I use the time to speak to the mission God has for graduating seniors.
+Like all significant events, it's almost impossible for graduates to realize the importance of the moment while they are in it.
+We didn't.

-Recently I got to speak to a great group of graduating seniors at a local church.
-I challenged them to consider the question: “What will you do to live a life that matters”?
-I conceded it’s not a particularly novel question, but it is an important one.
-We looked at a few narratives of people that lived a life that made a difference, and how ultimately, our lives will matter most if we made an impact for Christ’s sake and not for our own.
+As I speak to graduating seniors, I challenge them to consider the question: "What will you do to live a life that matters"?
+I know it's not a particularly original question, but it is an important one.
+We look at a few narratives of people that lived a life that made a difference, and how ultimately, our lives will matter most if we made an impact for Christ's sake and not for our own.

-I then tried to leave these graduating seniors with some practical advice.
-I tried to answer the “how” of living a life that matters, a life that ultimately makes a difference.
-I broke it down into three points.
-I thought I’d share them with you in case you wanted to pass them along to a graduate you know.
+Then I leave these graduating seniors with some practical advice.
+I answer the "how" of living a life that matters, a life that ultimately makes a difference.
+I brake it down into three points.
+I want to share them with you in case you wanted to pass them along to the graduates in your sphere of influence.

 To live a life that matters, we must:

 College is a time like no other to do the ridiculous things that you can't do when you're married with a mortgage and a family.
 I encourage graduating seniors to embrace this.
 Do ridiculous things.
 Have fun.
 Skip class on a sunny Friday afternoon.
 And so on.
 Jesus said in John 10:10, "I came so that they may have life, and have it abundantly."
 I fully realize the full life Jesus was talking about wasn't primarily about bungee jumping or hang gliding.
 But, I do think that a fully realized salvation includes embracing the everyday awesomeness of our world, whatever that means to you.
 It's living life with a passion, and it's a vital part of living a life that matters.